Michael Dobbs: Writing

-Novels and Television
+Novels and television

 Michael Dobbs' writing career began in 1989 with the publication of House of Cards, the first in what would become a trilogy of political thrillers with Francis Urquhart as the central character; House of Cards was followed by To Play the King in 1992 and The Final Cut in 1994.
 In 1990, House of Cards was turned into a BBC television mini-series which received 14 BAFTA nominations and two BAFTA wins and was voted the 84th Best British Show in History.
 Netflix produced an American version based upon Dobbs's first novel and its BBC adaptation.
 He was an executive producer of the American series.

 His novel Winston's War (2004) was shortlisted for the Channel 4 Political Book of the Year Award, and his Harry Jones novels, A Sentimental Traitor and A Ghost at the Door, for the Paddy Power Political Book of the Year awards in 2013 and 2014, respectively.
 His novels are also published in the United States, China and many other countries.

 In 2024 his novel The Lords' Day (2007) was chosen by Queen Camilla for inclusion in The Queen's Reading Room, where it was described as "An entirely gripping and amazingly authentic thriller about what happens when the State Opening of Parliament really doesn’t go to plan."

+In March 2026 Netflix announced that it was starting production on a major television thriller series based on The Lords' Day, starring Damson Idris.
+Dobbs will be an executive producer.

 In 2009 Dobbs' play, Turning Point, about the meeting between Winston Churchill and Soviet spy Guy Burgess was broadcast by Sky Arts TV, starring Matthew Marsh and Benedict Cumberbatch, and won a Broadcasting Press Guild Award.

 Anthony Howard of The Times said "Dobbs is following in a respectable tradition.
 Shakespeare, Walter Scott, even Tolstoy, all used historical events as the framework for their writings.
 And, unlike some of their distinguished works, Dobbs's novel [Winston's War] is, in fact, astonishingly historically accurate".

 Gyles Brandreth in the Sunday Express said "Michael Dobbs does for Westminster skulduggery what Agatha Christie did for the country house murder."